Malivil/TTT-Randomat-20/README.md

 _randomat_gifts_blocklist_ - Default: - The comma-separated list of weapon IDs to not give out.
 For example: "ttt_m9k_harpoon,weapon_ttt_slam".

 ## Glitch in the Matrix
-Randomly changes everyone's role to be either Glitch or Traitor based on the configurable values
+Changes everyone's role to be either Glitch or Traitor and gives a random shop item
 \
 \
 **ConVars**